phanandco/BusinessAnalystProject/Business Analysis.md

 - One of the main suppliers is Amazon, an online retailer.
 - Hard-copied data and documents are difficult to keep track off.
 ## 2. Mission, goals, and objectives
-- The goals and objective of the company is to successfully deliver and complete 25 light projects by the end of 2023.
+- The goals and objective of the company is to successfully deliver and complete 25 projects by the end of 2023.
 - Their mission is to "serve customers and make the holidays affordable for everyone with honorable services and expectations."
+- With the proposed system, labor cost will be reduced, which will lead to more afforable price.
+- The proposed system will automate business operations, to be more time efficient, to reduce human errors, which might lead to better customer experience and feedback.

 ## 3. Business model
 - To efficiently save time, money and human resources.
 - To offer the best quality work and products based on the price of the selected packages.
 - To create job opportunities within young adults that requires high-school diploma as a job requirement.
 - To maximally utilize and take advantage of the potential of the decorative lighting industry.
+- To achieve its business mission, the business will have to complete several methods like: Personnalization (offering multiple choices and packages for the cutomers to select from), Localization (The business' focus is around the Florida's space coast area), Distribution (the business will provide their services to the customers through the phone, in person, or though the company's website, Partnership (the business is partnering up with suppliers and similar business operation to achieve the best outcome for all parties involved).

 ## 4. Information environment
 - Customers are being served and the priority of a specific project will be based on the commissioned price, project deadline, and the earlier placed order will likey be entered into the system first.
 - The system will be developed as an IOS application that will be available on mupltiple employee devices that was handed out by the business owner.
 - The system requires the collection of inventory items, clients and supllier transactions and invoices, customer quotes, scheduling including projects start time, end time, and supllier delivery time.
 - The system should notify the customer when their project is next.
 - The system should include delivery routes and addresses.
+- If multiple projects are running, a project portfolio must be created to determine the priority of a specific system, and the contraints to make changes to existing systems.
+- Database should have contraints on sensitive information, regulating who and how should enter and access the information within the database.
+- There should be a long term plan to provide maintenance, update, and retire the system.
 # 4. Business operational requirements
 ## 1. Business processes
 Business Process #1: Employee Management